The Storytellers: New Voices of the Twilight Saga: Masque

 Masque was the wildcard submission, directed by Cate Carson and written by Cate Carson & Mary Kehoe.
 The film explores the origin story of Esme Cullen, focusing on the time after her transformation into a vampire and her struggles to withstand her craving for human blood.
 While facing these challenges her tragedy-stricken past rises to the surface.
 With Carlisle by her side, she confronts the memories of her abusive ex-husband in the form of a powerful socialite and overcomes with the saving grace of her brief motherhood.

 Sunrise

 Sunrise was directed by Amanda Tasse and written by Alanna Smith.
 The film follows Egyptian vampire Benjamin as he is torn away from his one true love, when he is turned into a vampire.

 Turncoats

 Turncoats was written and directed by Lindsey Hancock Williamson.
 The film follows Carlisle Cullen during his time as a soldier in the American Revolutionary War.

 We've Met Before!

-We've Met Before! was directed by Yulin Kuang, and written by Yulin Kuang.
-The short film follows Alice after she has her first vision of Jasper, and she goes to the diner from her vision to wait for him.
+We've Met Before! was written and directed by Yulin Kuang.
+The short film follows Alice after she has her first vision of Jasper which starts her on her journey to the diner from her vision to wait for him.